Consultation, training, service development, supervision, and direct treatment for individuals, parents and couples

 Identified complex clients can lead to complex service systems.

 'Complex and severe' clients can sorely test the capacity of services and give rise to significant medico-legal issues.
-Around one individual, a wide range of services can be represented, including clinical mental health, primary health, non-government welfare, child protection, residential, disability, justice, private, education, and financial.
+Around one individual, a wide range of services can be represented, including clinical mental health, primary health, non-government welfare, child protection, housing, disability, justice, private, education, and financial.
 In addition, family and carers can have an important presence in client’s lives, and should have a seat at the table wherever possible.
 Delineating roles, arriving at shared formulations, treatment planning, and risk management can be especially challenging for systems working with clients identified as complex.
 Different elements of the system can have strongly held and competing beliefs, sometimes due to their role, and sometimes due to a marked difference in their experience of the client.
 However, consultation brings all these elements together and leads to a clarity of thought and purpose for the team.
 As the team settles into their shared work with increasing confidence, the client frequently begins to stabilise; the chaos diminishes, the risk lowers, and there is more fruitful engagement.

 The form of consultation